conan-io/docs/mastering/conditional.rst

           version = "1.0.0"
           settings = {"os": None, "build_type": None, "compiler": None, "arch": ["x86_64"]}

-  The disadvantage of this is that possible settings are hardcoded in the recipe and in case new values are used in the future, it will require the recipe to be modified explicitly.
+  The disadvantage of this is that possible settings are hardcoded in the recipe, and in case new values are used in the future, it will require the recipe to be modified explicitly.

   .. important::

-      Note the use of ``None`` value in the ``os``, ``compiler`` and ``build_type`` settings described above will allow them to take the values from *settings.yml* file
+      Note: the use of the ``None`` value in the ``os``, ``compiler`` and ``build_type`` settings described above will allow them to take the values from *settings.yml* file

-We strongly recommend the use if the first approach whenever it is possible and use the second one only for those cases where a stronger constrain is needed for a particular recipe.
+We strongly recommend the use if the first approach whenever it is possible, and use the second one only for those cases where a stronger constrain is needed for a particular recipe.

 .. seealso::